 In Australia approximately 116,427 people are homeless, according to the 2016 census.
 42% of this number are women.
-We understand that sleeping on the streets can be incredibly tough, with both your physical and mental health constantly in danger.
+Sleeping on the streets can be incredibly tough, with both your physical and mental health constantly on the line.
 However, one aspect of homelessness for women that is not often discussed is what happens when a woman sleeping rough gets her period each month?
 How on earth does she handle the added inconvenience and stress, on top of what is already an extremely difficult place to be in life.

 Some will say that as young people or, dare I use the phrase ‘millennials’, we are living in a time of excess like the world has never known before.
-We are used to having our wants and needs met immediately.
+We are used to having our every want and need met immediately.
 Our every whim instantly catered to.
 It is because of these privileges it can be so easy to forget that what is essential to one, is a luxury to another.
-Consider donating even just one box of pads or tampons to charities like Essentials For Women or Share The Dignity, instead of ordering your next soy latte.
+Perhaps it is time to consider donating even just one box of pads or tampons to charities like Essentials For Women or Share The Dignity, instead of ordering your next soy latte.

 Words by Alicia Franceschini